-For questions related to accommodations for sensory or learning disabilities, please email the TAs (onlinepsy352odTA@austin.utexas.edu) as soon as possible.
-Please attach a copy of your accommodations letter so that we can tailor your accommodations appropriately.
+For questions related to accommodations for sensory or learning disabilities, please email the TAs (onlinePSY364TA@austin.utexas.edu).

-For questions about a specific test item (quizzes or exams) or to learn why you lost points on an assignment, please direct your inquiry to the TA email (onlinepsy352odTA@austin.utexas.edu).
+For questions about a specific test item (quizzes or exams) or to learn why you lost points on an assignment, please direct your inquiry to the TA email (onlinePSY364TA@austin.utexas.edu).
 Please be sure to reference the specific assignment and grade, or to include the actual test item and how you answered it, along with your question.